Mexican Pasta Salad with Flank Steak

 This post may contain affiliate links.
 Please read my disclosure policy.

-This Steak Pasta is like nothing you have ever seen!
+This Mexican Pasta Salad is like nothing you have ever seen!
 Perfectly cooked fajita steak and vegetables tossed with tender pasta and topped with a glorious dressing that brings all of the flavors together.
-It’s an easy steak pasta salad recipe to bring to all of your summer picnics and potlucks!
+It’s an easy steak pasta salad recipe to take to all of your summer picnics and potlucks!

 titled: Steak Fajita Pasta Salad